University Mental Health Day

 Why have a University Mental Health Day?

+Around 130,000 full time equivalent staff were employed by the university sector in 2017.
 Workplace mental health conditions are common and can result in significant impact on individuals and organisations.
-Creating a mentally healthy workplace is therefore likely to result in significant benefits for organisations (Beyond Blue, 2014).
+Creating a mentally healthy workplace is therefore likely to result in significant benefits for organisations and our economy with university education adding $140 billion to the Australian economy in 2014.

-Thank you to our kind sponsor ANZSSA for supporting this initiative and thank you to the members of the University Mental Health Day Steering Committee for their coordination of the event.
+Thank you to our kind sponsor ANZSSA for supporting this initiative and to the members of the University Mental Health Day Steering Committee for their coordination of the event.

 Five ways to Wellbeing provides strategies to improve your mental health in your everyday life and was developed by the UK New Economics Foundation.
 This app can be downloaded free to your android or iphone.